DistillKac: Few-Step Image Generation via Damped Wave Equations

 \subsection{Setup}

-We train on CIFAR-10 (32$\times$32) and CelebA-64 (64$\times$64).
-The velocity backbone is a UNet and the hyperparameters are in Appendix \ref{appendix:exp_configs}.
+We train on CIFAR-10 (32$\times$32), CelebA-64 (64$\times$64), and LSUN Bedroom-256 (256$\times$256).
+The velocity backbone is a UNet, and the hyperparameters and training details are provided in Appendix \ref{appendix:exp_configs}.
 The procedure for selecting Kac flow hyperparameters is described in Appendix \ref{appendix:kac_flow_hyperparameters}.
-For classifier-free guidance, we use a constant guidance strength $w$ on CIFAR-10 and unconditional generation on CelebA-64 (i.e., $w = 0$).
+For classifier-free guidance, we use a constant guidance strength $w$ on CIFAR-10 and unconditional generation on CelebA-64 and LSUN Bedroom-256 (i.e., $w = 0$).